-Task Force members were each asked to contribute to a shared document highlighting the pros and cons of four potential interview formats: 1) in-person only, 2) virtual only, 3) virtual with optional in-person visit, and 4) applicant choice of in-person or virtual interview.
+In 2021 and 2022, Task Force members were each asked to contribute to a shared document highlighting the pros and cons of four potential interview formats: 1) in-person only, 2) virtual only, 3) virtual with optional in-person visit, and 4) applicant choice of in-person or virtual interview.

-During the second meeting, Task Force members engaged in discussion about the benefits and challenges of different interview formats.
-The Task Force prioritized equity and uniformity, and was guided by member input, including applicant- and program-centric considerations.
-At the end of a comprehensive and robust discussion, a consensus recommendation was reached.
-A third meeting was held to finalize the recommendation.
+Task Force members discussed the benefits and challenges of different interview formats.
+The Task Force prioritized equity and uniformity and was guided by member input, including applicant- and program-centric considerations.
+After a comprehensive and robust discussion, a consensus recommendation was reached finalizing the initial recommendations for the 2021-2022 and 2022-2023 recruitment cycles.
+In May of 2023, the APCCMPD Board of Directors (BOD) approved the 2023-2024 recruitment cycle, adapted from 2022-2023 recommendation for fellowship interviews.